-If you are posting a cheque to us, please make your cheque payable to Suffolk Coastal District Council OR Waveney District Council, write the excess charge reference number on the reverse and send to the relevant council's postal address.
+If you are posting a cheque to us, please make your cheque payable to East Suffolk Council, write the excess charge reference number on the reverse and send to our postal address.

 There are three stages in the appeal process:

 Stage 1 – we will consider appeals against our parking policies and take account of any mitigating circumstances that are supplied.
 We aim to respond within 21 days of receipt of the appeal.

 If we accept the appeal the case will be closed, the excess charge is cancelled and there is nothing to pay.

 If we reject the appeal, the excess charge will need to be paid.
 If the appeal was received within the discount period we will re-offer the discount for a further 14 days.
 If the appeal was received after the end of the discount period the higher amount of the excess charge will need to be paid.

 Stage 2 – If the appellant disagrees with the decision at stage 1, they can ask for it to be reviewed by a manager at stage 2.
 The manager will review all the evidence and reach a final decision.
 If we accept the appeal the case will be closed, the excess charge is cancelled and there is nothing to pay.
 If we reject the appeal the fine will need to be paid in full.

 Stage 3 – This appeal will be considered by the council's Head of Operations and will only be applicable if new evidence can be submitted that would significantly alter the way your earlier appeal was handled.
 This decision will be final and will result in either the appeal being accepted and the excess charge being cancelled or a requirement for the fine to be paid in full.
 Failure to pay the fine will result in the case being referred to the Magistrate’s Court.